bertomartin/git-recipes/content/04-working-with-branches.md

     ~/waterbug $ git branch docs 0985000

-This would have kept the `master` branch checkout out, but created the `docs` branch at the specified commit.
+This would have kept the `master` branch checked out, but created the `docs` branch at the specified commit.

 In this case, it was obvious what commit to create our new branch at.
 If for some reason you missed that information, you could always use the _reflog_ to look it up using `git reflog`.
 The reflog is a log of all operations on your local repository, and it would have included an entry listing the hash and message of the `0985000` commit.
 We will return to the reflog in more detail in a later chapter.